 What Kinds Of Pests Do Most Parasitoid Wasps Target?

 There are several species of parasitoid wasps.
-Ichneumon wasps are most common, followed by braconid wasps and chalcid wasps.
+The wasps known as Ichneumon are most common, followed by braconid wasps and chalcid wasps.

 All of these types of wasps make hosts of such scoundrels as tomato hornworms, caterpillars, the sawfly and beetle larvae.